Financing of the church’s activities

 Other assets

-Apart from asset management at national level of about SEK 9,6 billion, assets are managed separately at diocese and parish level.
+In addition to the asset management at national level of about SEK 9,9 billion, assets are managed separately at diocese and parish level.
 The Church of Sweden also has non-profit-making holdings and foundations which have their own management.